 Almost every article and review about the new Buick Regal Tourx mentions a big name in automotive history, Roadmaster.
 That’s because the big Buick from a few generations was the last of its kind manufactured by General Motors.
-GM doesn’t call the Tourx what it is, a station wagon, which undeservedly became a pariah of in the automotive business as consumers flocked to minivans in the late 80s and 90s and SUVs and crossovers after the turn of the century.
+GM doesn’t call the Tourx what it is, a station wagon, a body style which undeservedly became a pariah in the automotive business as consumers flocked to minivans in the late 80s and 90s and SUVs and crossovers after the turn of the century.

 These auto journalists instinctively label the Tourx a wagon, but These reviews I’ve been reading only have glancing comparisons to the Roadmaster Estate Wagon and primarily focus on the new kid in town, perhaps because there aren’t that many Roadmasters in good condition still on the roads.
 The last one rolled off the assembly line in 1996.